jasht1/Uni-Projects/Individual project/Notes/Reading Notes/Reading - Quantifying cellular mechanics and adhesion in renal tubular injury using single cell force spectroscopy.md

 > [!NOTE] Note that the majority of this file consits of direct quotes from:
 > Siamantouras E, et al, Quantifying cellular mechanics and adhesion in renal tubular injury using single cell force spectroscopy.
 Nanomedicine: NBM 2016;12:1013-1021, http://dx.doi.org/10.1016/j.nano.2015.12.362

+## Summary

+This study finds that pro-fibrotic cytokine transforming growth factor beta $\text{TGF} \! - \! \beta 1$ affected cell morphology increasing the [[Young's modulus]] of $\text{HK}2$ cells.
+This was associated with a weakening of cell adhesion shown by:

+- 53% decrease in the work of detachment,
+- 46% decrease in the distance to complete separation,
+- 19% lower peak unbinding force,
+- 35% fewer TRE events.

+Indicating $\text{TGF} \! - \! \beta 1$ plays a role in the early changes of tubular injury in human proximal tubule cells.

 ## Background

 [[Diabetic nephropathy]]